FREE Shipping on orders over $899

 7. Sugary breakfast cereals

 Breakfast cereals are often a quick and easy option, but many are loaded with sugar and refined carbohydrates.
-These cereals can cause a rapid spike in blood glucose levels, which is not ideal for people with diabetes.
+These cereals can cause a rapid spike in blood glucose levels, which isn't ideal for people with diabetes.

 Examples of cereals to avoid: